NoorFatimaCS/my-first-project/README.md

 print("Your favorite movies are:", movies)

-Output Example:
+✅ Example Output:

 Enter your first favorite movie: Inception
 Enter your second favorite movie: Titanic
 Enter your third favorite movie: Avatar

 Your favorite movies are: ['Inception', 'Titanic', 'Avatar']

+---

+✨ These are my first Python programs created as part of my learning journey.